AI-generated content in American politics: 2024

-In August 2024, The Atlantic noted that AI slop was becoming associated with the political right in the United States, who were using it for shitposting and engagement farming on social media, with the technology offering "cheap, fast, on-demand fodder for content".
+In August 2024, The Atlantic noted that low-quality AI-generated content, commonly referred to as "AI slop", was becoming associated with the political right in the United States, who were using it for poor-quality social media posts and engagement farming on social media, with the technology offering "cheap, fast, on-demand fodder for content".
+In October 2024, it reported that AI slop was being frequently used in political campaigns to gain attention through content farming.